- October 19, 2022

 "Closer To Home" is a narrative-driven adventure game where you play as a young author returning to their hometown after a long absence.
 The game explores themes of memory, identity, and the complexities of small-town life as you reconnect with old friends and confront the ghosts of your past.
 As you navigate the town and its inhabitants, your choices will shape the outcome of your story, making for a unique and personalized experience.

-- Some players may find the story too abstract or difficult to understand, which could detract from the overall experience.
+- Some players found the story difficult to understand, which may detract from the overall experience for those seeking clarity.

-- Technical issues such as frame drops and limited control options may hinder gameplay for some users.
+- Technical issues, such as frame drops and limited control options, can hinder gameplay and affect immersion.

 story